 Halogenation of Benzene: Benzene reacts with halogens in the presence of Lewis acids like FeCl3, FeBr3 to form aryl halides.
 This reaction is termed as halogenation of benzene.

-Friedel Craft’s alkylation reaction: When benzene is treated with an alkyl halide in the presence of a Lewis acid such as anhydrous aluminum chloride, alkyl benzene is formed.
+Friedel Craft’s alkylation reaction: When benzene is treated with an alkyl halide in the presence of a Lewis acid such as anhydrous aluminium chloride, alkyl benzene is formed.
 This reaction is popularly known as Friedel Craft’s alkylation reaction.

 Friedel Craft’s acylation reaction: When benzene is treated with an acyl halide in the presence of Lewis acid such as anhydrous aluminum chloride, acyl benzene is formed.
 This reaction is popularly known as Friedel Craft’s acylation reaction.